Heavy Vehicle Driver's Licence (Class 1)

 Other requirements

-You must also comply with the other obligations for driving a heavy vehicle, such as load securement standards and the hours of driving and off-duty time.
+You must also comply with the other obligations that apply to heavy vehicle drivers under the Highway Safety Code and other legislation, such as load securement standards and the hours of driving and off-duty time.

 Driver fatigue